cole-easton/take-home-assessment/documentation.md

     "utf8"
 );
 ```
-The fallback purely for the purposes of the assessment to minimize setup needed for the hiring manager; for an actual application, each developer would keep the key in their own `.env` file and no fallback would be provided.
+The fallback is purely for the purposes of the assessment to minimize setup needed for the hiring manager; for an actual application, each developer would keep the key in their own `.env` file, and no fallback would be provided.
 A .env.example file is included as an example of what the `.env` file should look like.

 #### Testing
 To test the encryption methods, I installed and set up Vitest and created `tests/db.test.ts`.